juttle/juttle-service/docs/jsdp-api.md

 ### Receiving Events

-JuttleD can send the following messages:
+The Juttle Service can send the following messages:

 | Message | Description
 |-------|------------